 Itchy pubic hair during regrowth is very often due to unhygienic conditions, dry skin and ingrown hairs.
 The discomfort caused by the irritation can be reduced by hygiene, cool compresses, oatmeal baths and a mild moisturizer.

-To prevent itching, regular exfoliation, the right choice of clothing and topical products are important.
+To prevent itching, regular exfoliation, choosing the right clothing and topical products are important.
 Also, the right shaving cream can help prevent itching.
-But if none of the above tips help you, it's best to consult a professional to make you feel comfortable and the regrowing hairs don't itch.
+But if none of the above tips help you, it's best to consult a professional to make sure you feel comfortable and that the regrowing hair doesn't itch.